M1ckB/til/T-SQL/index-usage.md

 SQL Server has two Dynamic Management Views (DMVs) that track the usage of indexes.
 These are a great help to determine if indexes are being used efficiently or should be modified or dropped.

-While there are a lot of useful statistics in the DMVs, the query below only includes the most fundamental ones:
+While there are a lot of useful statistics in the DMVs, the query below only includes the most fundamental ones for the current database:

 ``` sql
 WITH pages AS (